 How to Draw Rocks With Colored Pencils

-Good drawing is essential for colored pencils drawing.
-It's the medium closest to general drawing that you can find, the difference is that you're adding color and often using several colors together to create not just the value (how light or dark) an area is, but the hue as well (what color it is).
+Good drawing skills are essential for using colored pencils.
+It's the medium closest to general drawing that you can find; the difference is that you're adding color and often using several colors together to create not just the value (how light or dark an area is) but the hue as well (what color it is).
 Rocks are often gray or brown.

 Try this exercise at home with your own colored pencils.
-Even a 12 color set will probably have the spectrum colors to mix, so if you don't have gray or brown, relax!
+Even a 12-color set will probably have a spectrum of colors to mix, so if you don't have gray or brown, relax!
 It can be mixed!